jdevfullstack-tutorials/gaming-productivity-specs/README.md

 from MS-DOS, which was not a UNIX-based OS.

-So, Mac is most of the time the preferred machine for developers.
+So, Mac is most of the time the preferred machine for developers given the terminal commands are really important for them.
 Plus, those who really want to install Linux on a Mac machine will be a great choice compared to a Windows machine.